shepai/Robot_shape_learning/README.md

 ## Dependiencies
 Depending on what simulator you decide to use
 ### Mujoco
 Mujoco is much simpler and uses a mmodified robot arm <a href="https://github.com/google-deepmind/mujoco_menagerie"> from this repository</a>.
-OIur modifications are uploaded under the assets folder.
+Our modifications are uploaded under the assets folder.
 Then you will need to install Mujoco.
 ```
 pip install mujoco
+pip install dm_control
 ```

 ### Pybullet